 After 7 days they both were discharged and they incurred 1-1 lakh bill for all the medical expenses during 7 days.

 Friend A did not have any health insurance.

-His salary is not that high that he can pay 1 lakh in one shot.
+His salary is not so high that he can pay 1 lakh in one shot.

 While Friend B had bought a health insurance cover of 5 lakh for a small amount.

-So, he used health insurance card and claimed 1 lakh rupees under his health insurance coverage.
+So, he used a health insurance card and claimed 1 lakh rupees under his health insurance coverage.